 When I was at university my college, Newnham, was blessed with truly beautiful gardens.
 In exam term, my friends and I would revise lying on rugs in the gardens on sunny days.
 It wasn't always incredibly productive but it meant we had company and we didn't miss all that beautiful weather!

 Sometimes you just need a change of scene.
 You could move from your bedroom to the kitchen or dining room.
 Or, you could venture out to a library or coffee shop (or even the garden).
 One of my study skills coaching clients went on a study retreat to Spain – her mum took her work with her and they worked companionably together by the pool and on the balcony.

 Are you a dancer?
 Do you play football?
 Are you a musician?

 Lots of people give all this stuff up during exam season.
 It's very tempting to do this so that you can focus on your studies.
-However, I'd encourage you to keep doing this stuff, both as a reward for all your hard work and as a point of social contact.
-You have to be sensible, however, about how much you can realistically manage whilst doing all the study that you need to do.
+However, I'd encourage you not to give it all up.
+It's a nice reward for all your hard work and it's a point of social contact.
+You do have to be sensible about how much you can realistically manage whilst doing all the study that you need to do.

 6. Put the radio on

 Failing all else, the radio is great company.
 When I was studying for my GCSEs I listened to Radio 1.
 I got to know the DJs like they were my best friends.